Cambridge Congestion Charge: Response

-In response to an official consultation, 58% of respondents recorded their opposition to the scheme, which the Greater Cambridge Partnership believes will raise necessary funds for sustainable transport provision and reduce congestion on the city's roads.
-Opponents have raised issues related to burdens placed on low income earners, the impact on local businesses and the lack of transport alternatives.
-The proposals have been challenged by the local Labour, Conservative, Liberal Democrat and Green parties, though the local Conservative Party is the only to have definitively rejected any potential congestion pricing scheme outright.

-It was a major issue in the 2023 Cambridge City Council election.
+In response to an official consultation, 58% of respondents recorded their opposition to the scheme, which the Greater Cambridge Partnership believed would raise necessary funds for sustainable transport provision and reduce congestion on the city's roads.
+Opponents raised issues related to burdens placed on low income earners, the impact on local businesses and the lack of transport alternatives.
+The proposals were challenged by the local Labour, Conservative, Liberal Democrat and Green parties, though only the local Conservative Party definitively rejected any potential congestion pricing scheme outright.
+The proposed congestion charge was a major issue in the 2023 Cambridge City Council election.

 In July 2023, the Secretary of State for Transport Mark Harper criticised the proposed scheme, calling for the plans to go "back to the drawing board".
 He accused the Liberal Democrats and Labour of "choosing to pursue an ideological anti-car agenda", stating that they "must listen to local residents".

-In October 2023, some councillors on Cambridge City Council discussed how a congestion charging scheme should remain an option for future consideration.
+The scheme was scrapped in September 2023 after Liberal Democratic councillors expressed concerns and the Labour Party group withdrew their support.
+In October 2023, some councillors discussed retaining a congestion charging scheme as an option for future consideration.